-Summary Terms And Conditions:
+Summary Terms and Conditions:

 We use cookies, including cookies from third parties, to enhance your user experience and the effectiveness of our marketing activities.
 These cookies are performance, analytics and advertising cookies, please see our Privacy and Cookie policy for further information.
 If you agree to all of our cookies select “Accept all” or select “Cookie Settings” to see which cookies we use and choose which ones you would like to accept.

 Availability: GB (mainland), 18+ only.
-Promotion Period: from 00:01 on 24/11/21 to 23:59 on 22/12/21.
-Offer: Save up to £300 when you purchase the new LG Gram with Windows 11 from LG.com.
-The discount code will be displayed on a banner on the website.
-To obtain the discount, once you have added the Participating LG Product to your basket you will need to add the discount code prior to checkout for.
-Offer subject to availability and only available during the Promotion Period.
+Promotion Period: from 00:01 on 26/3/22 to 23:59 on 10/4/22.
+Offer 1: During the Promotion Period, logged in LG.Com members will receive an additional 5% discount as ‘Members Pricing’.
+This will be automatically applied to a product if you are logged in and add a product to your basket.
+Offer 2: During the Promotion period, selected products will be discounted up to 10%.
+Terms and conditions: Offer subject to availability and only available during the Promotion Period.
 Internet access required.
-Visit www.lg.com/uk for full T&Cs.
-Promoter: LG Electronics U.K. Ltd, Velocity 2, Brooklands Drive, Weybridge, KT13 0SL.
+Visit www.LG.COM/UK for full T&Cs.
+Promoter: LG Electronics U.K. Ltd, Velocity 2, Brooklands Drive, Weybridge, KT13 0SL .

 2. Purchase is necessary.
 Internet access and a valid email address required.